NEVARLeVrai/Spicetify-AutoSetup-AutoUpdate/README.md

 And thanks to SPICETIFY
 https://spicetify.app/docs/getting-started

-My script all time install and update !
+My script all time Reinstall and update !
 Your settings will be not lost after that
 ---------------------------------------------
 if u wont reinstall it do this